 - SPAMCONTROL modifies the behavior of qmail-smtpd heavily (far above what was intentionally designed by Dan Bernstein).

 - SPAMCONTROL can be customized prior of compilation (conf-XXX).

 - SPAMCONTROL supports the AMD64 environment and can be compiled with clang.

 It is important to have a good understanding of the pros'n'cons using SPAMCONTROL.
 Please consult the

-- detailed README and the
+- detailed README